FREAC/LABINS/README.md

 ### Zoom to Feature

-This is the zoom to feature description.
+The user is able to zoom to different features within the map.
-This is an h2 heading
+The different placed that a user can zoom to are:
+- County
+- Quad
+- Township/Section/Range

 #### Sub-sub-heading